SEER-Medicare Policies

 • pertain to the same cohort (e.g., the same cancer site)

-If investigators of a proposed project are requesting use of a colleague's previously approved data, they will need to provide the title of the approved SEER-Medicare project and a letter of support from the project's Primary Investigator with all other required application materials.
+Investigators will need to submit a full Application (application, IRB, DUA) and specifically state in the application, as well as in the submission email, that they are requesting to share previously approved data along with the original project's title.
+If Investigators of a proposed project are requesting use of a colleague's previously approved data, they will need to provide the title of the approved SEER-Medicare project and a letter of support from the project's Primary Investigator with all other required application materials.

 Please note that the data retention period for the shared data will commence from when the data for the initial project was received not when the request to share the data was submitted.